 Based on the identified weaknesses as outlined above and documented on course syllabus and CET/SRSE, remediation is strongly recommended for the student to successfully meet the course learning outcomes.
 The goal of this remediation contract is to support the student's ability to meet the course learning outcomes, and to improve student performance.
-The student must demonstrate ability to meet the above course learning objective(s) and demonstrate safe performance by completing the following recommended activities satisfactorily (be specific with measurable goals, e.g., \\\ repetitions of behavior without error):
+The student must demonstrate ability to meet the above course learning objective(s) and demonstrate safe performance by completing the following recommended activities satisfactorily (be specific with measurable goals, e.g., \\\\ repetitions of behavior without error):

-without error):
+- 1. Remedial Activity:

+- 2. Remedial Activity:

-Remedial Activity: Remedial Activity: Remedial Activity:
+- 3. Remedial Activity:

-The student must successfull learning objective(s) in a safe of the student of th manner in: es and demonstrate ability to meet the
+The student must successfully complete the remedial activities and demonstrate ability to meet the learning objective(s) in a safe manner in:

+- □ 1 week by \\\\\ (date)

-□ 2-3 weeks by (date)
+- □ 2-3 weeks by \\\\\ (date)

-□ weeks by (date)
+- weeks by \\\\\ (date)

 Clinical Instructor's Name Signature Date

 Student's Name Signature Date

 Simulation Lab Instructor Signature Date

 Assistant Chair Signature Date